Characterization of $k$-spectrally monomorphic Hermitian matrices: Characterization of -spectrally monomorphic Hermitian matrices

+\begin{theorem} Let $H$ be an $n\times n$ Hermitian matrix.
+If $n\geq7$, then $H$ is $(n-3)$-spectrally monomorphic if and only if $H$ is $\Gamma$-equivalent to $H_{n}( c) $ where $c$ is a complex number or to $iS$ where $S$ is a skew-symmetric conference matrix. \end{theorem}

+Before proving this theorem, we recall some properties of skew-symmetric conference matrices and their relationship with doubly regular tournaments.

-Skew conference matrices are related to skew Hadamard matrices.
-A \emph{Hadamard matrix} $H$ is a square matrix of order $n$ whose entries are from $\left \{ -1,+1\right \} $ and whose rows are mutually orthogonal, or equivalently, $HH^{t}=H^{t}H=nI_{n}$.
-It is well known that the order of a Hadamard matrix is necessarily $1$, $2$ or a multiple of $4$.
-It is conjectured \cite{Paley1933} that Hadamard matrices of order $n$ always exist when $n$ is divisible by $4$.
+Skew-symmetric conference matrices are related to skew Hadamard matrices.
+A \emph{Hadamard matrix} $H$ is a square matrix of order $n$ whose entries are from $\left \{ -1,1\right \} $ and whose rows are mutually orthogonal, or equivalently, $HH^{t}=H^{t}H=nI_{n}$.
+The order of a Hadamard matrix is necessarily $1$, $2$ or a multiple of $4$.
+It is conjectured \cite{Paley33} that Hadamard matrices of order $n$ always exist when $n$ is divisible by $4$.
 A Hadamard matrix $H$ of order $n$ is called \emph{skew} if $H+H^{t}=2I_{n}$.
-It is easy to see that $H$ is a skew Hadamard matrix if and only if $H-I_{n}$ is a skew conference matrix.
-Reid and Brown \cite{Reid and Brown} gave a construction of skew Hadamard matrices from doubly regular tournaments.\ Let $T$ be a doubly regular tournament of order $n$, that is, there exists $t>0$, such that every pair of vertices is dominated by exactly $t$ vertices.
-It is well known that $n=4t+3$.
-We denote by $\widehat{T}$ the tournament obtained from $T$, by adding a new vertex which dominates every vertex of $T$.
-If $A$ is the adjacency matrix of $\widehat{T}$, then $A-A^{t}+I_{4t+4}$ is a skew Hadamard matrix and hence $A-A^{t}$ is a skew conference matrix.
-Conversely, let $H$ be a skew Hadamard matrix of order $4t+4$, and assume that the first row of $H$ consists entirely of $+1^{\prime}$s.
-We can partition the matrix $H$ as follows
+It is easy to see that $H$ is a skew Hadamard matrix if and only if $H-I_{n}$ is a skew-symmetric conference matrix.
+Reid and Brown \cite{Reid72} gave a construction of skew Hadamard matrices from doubly regular tournaments.\ Recall that a tournament $T$ of order $n$ is \emph{doubly regular} if there exists $t>0$, such that every pair of vertices is dominated by exactly $t$ vertices.
+We have necessarily that $n=4t+3$.
+Let $\widehat{T}$ be the tournament obtained from $T$ by adding a new vertex which dominates every vertex of $T$.
+If $A$ is the adjacency matrix of $\widehat{T} $, then $A-A^{t}+I_{4t+4}$ is a skew Hadamard matrix and hence $A-A^{t}$ is a skew-symmetric conference matrix.
+Conversely, let $H$ be a normalized skew Hadamard matrix of order $4t+4$ and let $K$ be the matrix obtained from $H$ by removing the first row and the corresponding column.
+We denote by $J_{4t+3}$ the all-ones matrix.
+Reid and Brown \cite{Reid72} showed that the tournament with adjacency matrix $\frac{1}{2}(K+J_{4t+3}-2I_{4t+3})$ is doubly regular.